 - Any email from Depop about "unusual activity"

-- Your listings not appearing in search results for terms they previously ranked for
+- Listings not appearing in search results for terms they previously ranked for

-If any of these happen: stop all automation immediately.
+If any of these hit: stop all automation immediately.
 Wait 48-72 hours.
 Resume at lower intensity.
-Depop's detection systems seem to have a memory — accounts that get flagged once appear to be watched more closely afterward.
+Depop's detection systems have a memory — accounts that get flagged once appear to get watched more closely afterward.

 Automation Isn't a Substitute for Good Product

-Refreshing keeps your listings visible.
+Here's the thing: refreshing keeps your listings visible.
 It doesn't make people buy them.
-A mediocre listing refreshed 500 times is still a mediocre listing that nobody wants.
+A mediocre listing refreshed 500 times is still a mediocre listing.